bespot/Antifraud-SDK-Android-Release/README.md

 - If you think of a great idea please fill out an issue as a proposal for your idea.

 ## License
-(C) Copyright 2020-2024 Bespot P.C.
+© 2025 [Bespot](https://bespot.com/) Private Company.
 All rights reserved.
 See `LICENSE` for more information.
-[Bespot](https://bespot.com/) Location tracking to drive growth, profitability and customer engagement